Southwest Salad with Avocado Dressing

 - 1/4 teaspoon sea salt

 - 1/4 teaspoon chili powder

 - 1 small red onion, thinly sliced

 - 3 ears fresh corn, charred or raw, kernels cut off

 - 1 cup crunchy tortilla strips (optional)

 - To make the avocado dressing, scoop the avocado flesh into a blender.
-Add the vinegar, mustard, lime juice, garlic, cilantro, syrup, salt, pepper, cumin, and olive oil.
+Add the mustard, lime juice, garlic, cilantro, syrup, salt, pepper, cumin, and olive oil.
 Blend until smooth.
 Slowly add the water until the dressing is as thin as you would like it.

 - To roast the chickpeas, heat oven to 400 degrees F. Coat chickpeas with olive oil, cumin, salt, and chili powder.
 Place in a single layer on a baking sheet and roast until crispy, about 30 minutes.

 - Meanwhile, make the salad.
 Place the chopped lettuce in a bowl.
 Add the onion, carrots, tomatoes, corn kernels, radish, cilantro, and tortilla chips.

 - Dress the salad with the avocado dressing and top with the roasted chickpeas.
 I like to keep the chickpeas separate and add them on top so that they stay crunchy.